-In a small bowl, combine smoked paprika, garlic salt, and 3 tbsp olive oil to create a smooth paste.
+In a small bowl, combine smoked paprika, garlic powder, salt, and 3 tbsp olive oil to create a smooth paste.

-Use a mallet to gently pound out the chicken breasts till they are an even thickness all the way across and about 1 1/2 times their original size.
+Use a mallet to gently pound out the chicken breasts until they are an even thickness all the way across and about 1 1/2 times their original size.
 This will allow the breasts to cook more evenly under the broiler.

+Brush a baking sheet with 1 tbsp olive oil.
+Place the chicken breasts on the baking sheet.
 Paint each breast on both sides with a thin, even layer of the smoked paprika paste.
 Let the breasts stand for 20 minutes to allow the flavor to infuse the meat.

 Let the breasts rest for a minute or two before serving to allow the juices to evenly distribute through the meat.
 Serve.